cdapio/hydrator-plugins/core-plugins/docs/Deduplicate-batchaggregator.md

 Description
 -----------
 De-duplicates records either using one or more fields or by using the record as a whole.
 Additionally, it supports logically choosing a record out of the duplicate records based on a filter field.
 Supported logical functions are `any`, `max` and `min`.
+`min` and `max` must be operated only on numeric filter fields.

 The `first` and `last` are deprecated and will be removed in later versions of the platform.